viamrobotics/docs/docs/get-started/installation/prepare/odroid-c4-setup.md

 # SME:
 ---

-The [Odroid C4](https://wiki.odroid.com/start)is a single-board computer that features an Amlogic S905x3 CPU and runs a variety of Linux or Android distributions.
+The [Odroid C4](https://wiki.odroid.com/start) is a single-board computer that features an Amlogic S905x3 CPU and runs a variety of Linux or Android distributions.

 {{<imgproc src="get-started/installation/thumbnails/odroid-c4.png" alt="The Odroid C4 single board computer." resize="350x" declaredimensions=true >}}